Community Action Partnership of Orange County CA assistance programs.

 Backpacks for Success is for students.
 It has the objective of supplying needy children and low income students with the basic necessities for a successful education.
 Each child will receive a backpack with erasers, pencils, colored pencils, glue sticks, notebooks, paper, and other grade appropriate items.
 Additionally, each child’s pack will include nutritious food items and snacks.

 There are a few main sites/offices in the area.
-The locations are.
+The locations are below.
+Each offers information on grants, job programs, state of California benefits, and other support.